ivanlysianok/bitcoinkonzultace/README.md

 > A simple, modern and responsive langing page that serves my client as business card.
 Here it is - https://www.bitcoinkonzultace.cz/

 ## Introduction
 This project was completely done by me.
-First I was designed a website template and created UX/UI in Figma (+ edited project images in Photoshop).
+First of all I designed a website template and created UX/UI in Figma (+ edited project images in Photoshop).
 After I did front-end part and little bit of back-end in Visual Studio Code.
 As a result, I uploaded the entire project via FTP to the hosting and presented result to the client.
 And thats it!

 ## How it was made
 This is a list of technologies that I used in this project